opulo-inc/ohai/docs/feeder8/oqc/index.md

 3. Remove the `feeder-sticker-application-jig` and rub the sticker to ensure it is fully adhered to the `feeder-frame-8mm`
 	  ![](img/sticker-6.JPG)

-## Final Inspection
+## Cosmetic Inspection
-After completing all prior assembly and testing work, check the following before proceeding to packout:
+After completing all prior assembly and testing work, confirm the following:

 * `Release-lever` moves freely with a snappy action
 * 3D prints are free of stringiness
-* Feeder is free of excess fingerprints
+* Product is clean of excess fingerprints
+* Tape pathway is clear of any obstructions
-* 8mm SMT tape has been removed from the feeder
+* Any 8mm SMT tape used during testing has been removed
 * Reset button clicks well
-* 3D printed flex buttons still click well and actuate the switches on the PCB
+* 3D printed flexure buttons still click OK and actuate the switches on the PCB

+!!!success "If all final checks are OK, the feeder may proceed forward to packout"